Scrummy Lane

 What’s giouvetsi

-Along with moussaka, stuffed peppers and tomatoes, souvlaki and Greek salad (among other VERY delicious dishes – see all my Greek recipes here), giouvetsi is one of those dishes you’re bound to come across on a trip to Greece.
+Along with moussaka, stuffed peppers and tomatoes, Greek gyro pitas (souvlaki) and Greek salad (among other VERY delicious dishes – see all my Greek recipes here), giouvetsi is one of those dishes you’re bound to come across on a trip to Greece.

 There are quite a few variations of this dish but basically it’s meat baked with tomato sauce, spices and pasta.
 The pasta is usually orzo or risoni (kritharaki in Greek).
 This is pasta shaped like large grains of rice.